wfl-junior/todo-app/README.md

 ## Now you can either use only the GraphQL Playground or use the React app

-By default this application will use the port **4000**.

-To change it open src/index.ts in your text editor of choice, look for `const PORT` and alter its value.

 ### To run only the server

 1. Start the server with `npm start` or `yarn start`